Daas (2011 film)

 Daas is a 2011 Polish film written and directed by Adrian Panek and starring Andrzej Chyra, Danuta Stenka, Mariusz Bonaszewski and Olgierd Łukaszewicz.
 This is Panek's first feature work.

-Film is a period drama that depicts timeless struggle between religion and secular authority, idealism and duplicity, eroticism and faith.
+The film is a period drama that depicts a struggle between religion and secular authority, idealism and duplicity, eroticism and faith.
+Daas was filmed in the Polish city of Wrocław.

+Plot

 Daas explores the influence of 18th-century messiah claimant Jacob Frank (an authentic figure played by Olgierd Łukaszewicz).
 Claiming powers of mystical healing and prophecy, Frank promises immortality to his converts.
 Henryk Klein, a Viennese lawyer (Mariusz Bonaszewski) investigates Frank, and starts to believe that there has been a conspiracy formed that involves some of the most influential people in the Austrian Empire.

-Meanwhile, a minor nobleman Jakub Goliński (Andrzej Chyra), Frank’s long-time disciple who left his sect is seeking justice.
+Meanwhile, a minor nobleman, Jakub Goliński (Andrzej Chyra), Frank's long-time disciple who left his sect, is seeking justice.
 Once a devoted believer, he now takes action against his former guru.
 The fates of these men inevitably interweave…

-Daas was filmed in the Polish city of Wroclaw.